 In its essence a well made stock is a clear liquid lavoured by the ingredients used to create it, which if chilled will often thicken due to the gelatin extracted from bones.
 The ingredients used to make a great stock are almost always bones, Mirepoix, herbs, and spices with vegetable stock being the notable exception.

-We show you how to make seven classic stocks which are foundation building blocks for dishes with fantastic flavour.
+We show you how to make seven classic stocks which are foundation building blocks for dishes with fantastic flavor.

 Chicken Stock